waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/agree or disagree.md

 title: To what extent do you agree or disagree?
 data: 2022年12月31日
 ---
+### 2023年07月01日 中国大陆
+With the rapid development of communication technology such as smart phones, tablets and other mobile devices, some people think the disadvantages outweigh its advantages.
+To what extent do you agree or disagree?

 ### 2023年05月27日 中国大陆
 Professional workers like doctors and teachers should be paid more than sports and entertainment celebrities.
 To what extent do you agree or disagree?